 Advanced study of Greek mythology and how it influenced and appears in Homer's epics, the Greek tragedians, and later literary works.
 All works will be read in modern English translations.
 Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
-Prerequisite: General education literature requirement.
-Course rotation: Alternate Fall.
+Prerequisite: ENGL 2003, ENGL 2103, or ENGL 2203.
+Course rotation: Alternate fall.